 Indiana’s position ranks this high on the list because of its very low cost of living.
 And that not only helps you save for retirement, it helps you ensure those savings will stretch far enough as well.

 Oklahoma is one of the better places to save for retirement largely because its costs of living are low — the third lowest in the country to be specific.
 It’s also a good place to call home after you’re retired, especially if you didn’t make it all the way to that $1 million nest egg: A comfortable retirement there only costs $42,066 a year.

 Tennessee just missed out on the top 10 states for making it easier to save for retirement, but it did crack the top 10 for having the lowest cost of living and the lowest state income tax rates for people with median-level incomes.

-Nevada — another place with no state income taxes — is doing plenty to help you keep your money flowing into your retirement savings account… just as long as you can stay out of the casinos.
-And that’s especially true if you live in the 89451 zip code — the most expensive in the state.
+Nevada — another place with no state income taxes — is doing plenty to help you keep your money flowing into your retirement savings account … just as long as you can stay out of the casinos.

 It’s no secret why Alabama is such a great place to hit your savings goals for your retirement: The state has the eighth-lowest cost of living in the U.S.